pflanze/better-qmail-remote/README.md

 ### Key generation

-If you don't have actual DKIM keys yet, you can use the command line tool `opendkim-genkey` which you can get on Debian sytems via:
+If you don't have actual DKIM keys yet, to create RSA keys, you can use the command line tool `opendkim-genkey` which you can get on Debian sytems via:

     apt-get install opendkim-tools